To submit an article online, and to check the status of your submission, you need to have an account with Architectural Histories

 There is no set rule on the use of hyphenation between words, as long as they are consistently used.

 Em dashes should be used sparingly.
 If they are present, they should denote emphasis, change of thought or interruption to the main sentence and can replace comas, parentheses, colons or semicolons.
 Place a space on either side of the em dash.

-En dashes can be used to replace ‘to’ when indicating a range in text within parentheses or in notes.
+En dashes can be used to replace ‘to’ when indicating a range, but only in text within parentheses or in notes.
 No spaces should surround the dash.

 For numbers zero to nine please spell the whole words.
 Please use figures for numbers 10 or higher.

 We are happy for authors to use either words or figures to represent large whole figures (i.e. one million or 1,000,000) as long as the usage is consistent throughout the text.

 If the sentence includes a series of numbers then figures must be used in each instance.